 President & CEO of Prosperity Now

 Gary leads a non-profit organization that champions economic opportunity and innovating beyond existing systems to build power for all communities.
 They advance racial and ethnic economic justice by investing in bold new ideas, and work at both the grassroots and national levels to impact the entire ecosystem.
 Gary has focused on identifying, scaling, and amplifying solutions to support marginalized communities.
 Prior to joining Prosperity Now, Gary served as the President and CEO of Metropolitan Economic Development Association where he enhanced its reputation and fundraising, increased earned income, increased lending capital, and led creation of a successful Community Development Financial Institution (CDFI).
 Gary has a strong background in public policy, community-based programs, public health, philanthropy, and racial economic justice.
-If appointed, Gary L. Cunningham would represent the financial capability non-profit sector.
+Gary L. Cunningham represents the financial capability non-profit sector.

 President and Chief Executive Officer, National Bankers Association (NBA)

 Nicole leads the trade association that works to support and strengthen America’s minority-owned and -operated banks, and its 501(c)(3) nonprofit affiliate where she manages philanthropic and programmatic efforts focused on closing the racial wealth gap for underserved and underbanked communities.
 Prior to NBA, Nicole served as the Vice President, Government Relations Manager at JPMorgan Chase & Co. where she developed public policy positions and advocacy strategies.
 Nicole has a strong background in public affairs, stakeholder engagement, racial equity, and public policy.
-If appointed, Nicole Elam would represent the banking sector.
+Nicole Elam represents the banking sector.

 PDBF Distinguished Professor of Economics and International and Public Affairs, Brown University

 Prior to John serving as a Professor at Brown University, John was the Special Assistant to the President for Economic Policy, National Economic Council, The White House.
 John has a strong academic background regarding the economic impacts of COVID-19, Income Segregation and Intergenerational Mobility, Measuring the Impacts of Teachers and Using Difference in Knowledge Across Neighborhood to Uncover the Impacts of the EITC on Earnings.
 John Friedman also co-founded and currently serves as the Director of Opportunity Insights, a non-profit that identifies barriers to economic opportunity and develop scalable solutions that will empower people throughout the United States to rise out of poverty and achieve better life outcomes.
-If appointed, John Friedman would represent the non-profit sector.
+John Friedman represents the non-profit sector.